If you have a question that we have not answered for you, please contact us for more information.

 This approach can ensure that GCA courses are always relevant and directly aligned with GAC's strategic objectives.
 It also means that all of the courses are directly demand-driven and outcome-oriented.

-Additionally, courses are reviewed regularly to ensure that resources and activities are up-to-date and continue to meet the stated learning objectives.
+Additionally, courses are reviewed regularly to ensure that resources and activities remain up to date and continue to meet the stated learning objectives.

 Most GCA eLearning courses require approximately five hours per week.
-The GAC Group Management expects all GAC employees to have sufficient time to complete the core requirements of each course within working hours.
-To establish higher results, participants are encouraged to complete all activities fully, and additional personal time may be required outside of working hours.
+The GAC Group Management expects all GAC employees to have sufficient time during working hours to complete the core requirements of each course.
+To achieve better results, participants are encouraged to complete all activities in full, and additional personal time may be required outside working hours.

 As per the guidelines set by GAC Corporate HQ and the GCA Management, GCA is a cost-recovery centre of GAC.